 Peugeot Partner van review

-The Peugeot Partner, along with its Citroen Berlingo Van sister model, rules the sales charts for the small van sector.
-And the latest version introduced in 2018 uses car-derived tech to take the small van class to another level.
-Practicality is excellent, with payload weights of up to a tonne available, but the real advances come in the cabin, where Peugeot has made the Partner more user-friendly than before.
+The Peugeot Partner is a front-runner in the small van sector, while the latest version introduced in 2018 features car-derived tech that had never been seen before in the class.
+Practicality is excellent, too, with payload weights of up to a tonne available.
+But the real advances come in the cabin, where Peugeot has made the Partner more user-friendly than before.

-There's more safety kit, plenty of useful features and the efficient diesels help to keep costs down.
-Driving comfort is improved, while the broad selection of versions on offer mean there should be a Partner van to suit most small van customer needs.
+There's more safety kit, plenty of useful and practical features, while the efficient diesels help to keep costs down.
+Driving comfort is improved, too, while a variety of trim levels mean there should be a Partner to suit most small van customer needs.

-While the last Peugeot Partner was essentially a re-badge of the Berlingo, it was Peugeot that took the lead when it came to producing this new model.
-Under the skin, it uses a platform that features a mix of the old Partner's tech with the latest EMP2 components from the Peugeot car range.
-That means Peugeot has been able to kit the Partner out with a range of cutting-edge tech that hasn't been seen in the small van class before.
+While the last Peugeot Partner was essentially a rebadge of the Citroen Berlingo, it was Peugeot that took the lead when it came to producing this new model.
+Under the skin, the rear section of the van's platform is a development of the previous-generation Partner, while the front is an adaptation of the PSA Group's EMP2 car chassis.
+That means Peugeot has been able to kit the Partner out with a range of cutting-edge convenience and safety tech that hasn't been seen in the small van class before.

-As well as sharing its technology with the Citroen Berlingo Van, the Vauxhall Combo is also based on the same tech, while the Peugeot Rifter is the MPV variant, having ditched the Partner name with its introduction earlier in 2018.
-All these vans use the same body, but the designers have created a high bumper and grille line so that the three models can have different front end designs to help differentiate them.
+Since Peugeot is part of the PSA Group, the Partner has 'partner' vans that use the same technology.
+The Citroen Berlingo Van has long been a sister model to the Peugeot, while PSA Group's takeover of General Motors' European brands mean the current Vauxhall Combo also uses the same tech, while a technology partnership means that the Toyota Proace City is essentially the same van.
+In addition, the Peugeot Rifter is the MPV variant of the Partner, having ditched the Partner Tepee name with its introduction in 2018.
+All these vans use the same body, but the designers have created a short bonnet design so that all four models can have distinctly different front end designs to separate them.

-Cargo volumes are 3.3 and 3.8 cubic metres respectively, while payloads range from 660kg to 1,009kg.
+There are two lengths of Peugeot Partner, called Standard and Long, while a single roof height offered.
+Cargo volumes are 3.3 and 3.8 cubic metres respectively, while payloads range from 680kg to 1,009kg.
 The Partner Crew Van is also on offer.
-This comes exclusively with the Long body, and a five-seat layout.
-It features the same three-seat rear bench as the Rifter MPV and a mesh bulkhead, a combination that can be folded and moved forward to create more cargo space if it's needed.
+This comes exclusively with the Long body and a five-seat layout.
+It features a three-seat rear bench and a mesh bulkhead, a combination that can be folded and moved forward to create more cargo space if it's needed.

-The Partner Grip adds Peugeot's Grip Control system, which features switchable traction control for different surfaces, plus a 30mm raised ride height and Mud & Snow tyres for extra traction.
-Despite this off-road set-up, the Partner is front-wheel drive whichever model you go for, although French conversion company Dangel does offer an official 4x4 kit for the Partner/Rifter range.
+The Partner Grip adds Peugeot's Grip Control system, which features switchable traction control for different surfaces, plus a 30mm raised ride height and Mud & Snow tyres for extra grip.
+Despite this off-road set-up, the Partner is front-wheel drive, whichever model you go for.

 Professional vans also get rear parking sensors, cruise control, and a touchscreen DAB radio with Apple CarPlay and Android Auto, plus two USB sockets.
 On top of this Asphalt vans add body coloured bumpers, alloy wheels, sat-nav and rear and nearside cameras, although all of these extras can be added to lower spec models from the extensive options list.